levente-horvath/chess-/README.md

-it's just in c, no gui
+it's just chess in c, no gui